pierre-rouleau/pel/README.rst

 - Want to start Emacs as an independent process or a text or GUI client to the Emacs daemon?
 PEL provides simple shell scripts for all of that (for macOS and Linux).
-  See `Using the Emacs daemon and clients`_ for more info.
+  See `Using the Emacs daemon and clients`_ for more info and the related `quick shortcut installation script`_.

 .. _Using the Emacs daemon and clients: doc/emacs-daemon.rst.txt
+.. _quick shortcut installation script: doc/install_e_ge_ec.rst.txt

 ➣ Emacs Fast Startup